exclusiveabhi/Clinic-Finder/README.md

 # :hospital: **Clinic Finder (MERN Stack)**

-**Clinic Finder** is a powerful web application built using the **MERN stack (MongoDB, Express, React, Node.js)** to help users find detailed clinic information across the United States.
-With a modern and responsive UI built using **Tailwind CSS**, this app allows users to easily browse and discover clinics' contact details, addresses, emails, and phone numbers.
+**Clinic Finder** is a powerful web application built using the MERN stack (MongoDB, Express, React, Node.js) to help users find detailed clinic information across the **United States**.
+With a modern and responsive UI built using Tailwind CSS, this app allows users to easily browse and discover clinics' contact details, addresses, emails, and phone numbers.

 The app supports **pagination** for smooth navigation and a **rate-limiting feature** that limits requests to **10 per session**, ensuring efficient and optimal performance.
 Users can click the **Load More** button to retrieve additional results.